 - (1) Application.
 An owner or owner's designated agent wishing to secure obtain a special use permit for his property shall meet with the Community and Economic Development Director to discuss the proposal.
 If the owner or owner's designated agent desires to pursue the special use permit, they shall obtain, complete and file a special use permit application form with the City Clerk's office Community and Economic Development Department accompanied by a nonrefundable application fee which may be amended from time to time, as established by the Common Council by resolution, to cover costs of public notice and administrative review.
-One (1) copy of the development plans with a digital copy of the development plan file in AutoCAD or compatible form by electronic mail, on diskette a flash drive or compact disk, if applicable, shall be submitted with the written application.
+One (1) electronic document and one (1) paper copy of the application materials (completed application form, plan of operation and development plans) with a digital copy of the development plan file in AutoCAD or compatible form by electronic mail, on diskette or compact disk, if applicable, shall be submitted with the written application fee to the Director.
 After submittal and acceptance of a complete application through initial review by the Director, the complete application and supporting materials are then filed with the City Clerk.
 The special use permit application and supporting materials shall be referred to the Plan Commission. - (2) Public hearing.
 After receiving the request, the City Clerk shall refer the matter to the The Plan Commission, which shall hold a public hearing advertised by a Class 2 newspaper notice.
 The notice of public hearing shall identify the purpose, date, time and place of the public hearing. - (3) Action by Authority of the Plan Commission.
 The Plan Commission shall within forty-five (45) days of the public hearing make a report and recommendation of approval or denial of the resolution which functions as the special use permit with any conditions it may deem appropriate to the Common Council pursuant to Section 23-66(c)(5).
 In making its decision, the Commission shall keep a written record of findings relative to the standards for considering special use permit applications as listed in paragraph (e).
 Sections 23-66 (c)(5) and (e). - (4) Action by Authority of the Common Council.
 The Common Council shall within forty-five (45) days of Plan Commission action act to approve, approve with conditions or deny the special use permit by resolution pursuant to Section 23-66(c)(5) and (e).
 The resolution functions as the special use permit that authorizes the recipient to establish a specific land use under specific terms and conditions.